Hotline +49.89.2155.4525 MO-FR 11-16

 As a consequence of his research, for the purpose of which he specially constructed a wind tunnel and set it up on the roof of his first teaching facility, the RWTH Aachen, aircraft were created that also became visually groundbreaking.
 Nowadays they may seem rather clunky, but if you compare them with the "flying boxes" before, you can see the revolution.

-The Junkers A50 - Pure Streamline Form
+The Junkers A50 - streamlined pure form

 The perfect, beautiful shape of Hugo Junkers' aircraft and the fact that a technology that is over one hundred years old is still valid today continues to inspire enthusiasm.
 Currently, two Hugo Junkers models are back in the air, practically true to the original, built by the Junkers Flugzeugwerke.
 Engines have evolved and been adapted accordingly, and digitalization has naturally been incorporated into the instrumentation.
 The basic form, however, hardly had to be touched and so today pilots can fly safely and efficiently in a legendary machine that can call itself a classic.